 I know this because I used to feel this way.

 I still second guess myself sometimes.
-Up until now I still worry about every new ebook or course I put out.
+Up until now I still worry about every new product or service I put out.
 If people are going to sign up for it.
 If it is worth it or just another crappy piece of content on the web.

 But what I’ve realized is that it doesn’t really matter what you feel.